 “Ninety?
 Man, I hate this.
 Remind me why we left Maine in the first place.”

 Even in this brief exchange, multiple conversations are taking place.
 They overlap, reveal the character’s attitudes and add verisimilitude to what’s being said.

 At times you’ll want your dialogue to pool off into tributaries.
 This doesn’t mean it’s unfocused or random, but rather that it’s layered with meaning to show the goals of the characters, the social context of the conversation and the subtext that’s present in the scene.”

 Another good point Steven James, the man who wrote the guest post bought forth was:

 Although in real life people speak primarily to impart information, in fiction a conversation is not simply a way for something to be expressed—it’s a way for something to be overcome.
 As you’re writing, rather than asking yourself, “What does this character need to say?” ask, “What does this character need to accomplish?”

 Check out the complete article over at the source, Writer’s Digest

 For more tips on Character building, with a handy chart of character words, check out an earlier post at: http://writerssecrets.com/get-real-have-your-characters-come-to-life-using-these-5-questions/

-Sign up for a year of writing insights with Dr. Jeffrey Lant – Go to: http://writerssecrets.co
+Sign up for more writing insights with Dr. Jeffrey Lant – Go to: http://writerssecrets.com